Top Questions to Ask Before Hiring a Mesothelioma Lawyer

 Hiring a mesothelioma lawyer is an important decision that you’ll want to make with as much information as possible.
-You’ll want to learn all about their track record, and whether they’ve worked in multiple jurisdictions.
+You should learn all about their track record and whether they’ve worked in multiple jurisdictions.

-To ensure that you work with a firm with extensive experience, discuss the kinds of cases they specialize in and how many asbestos plaintiffs they represent.
+To ensure you work with a firm that has extensive experience, discuss the kinds of cases they specialize in and how many asbestos plaintiffs they have represented.
 Consider asking the following questions during your initial consultation with a mesothelioma attorney:

 • Do you specialize in asbestos litigation?